-In this career summary, you will find out what the job of A City Planning Aide is about and what it is like.
+In this career summary, you will find out what the job of a City and Regional Planning Aide is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 City and Regional Planning Aides compile data from various sources, such as maps, reports, and field and file investigations, for use by city planner in making planning studies.

 Interested in becoming a City and Regional Planning Aide?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.

 Studying for a standardized test for your college admissions?

 Improve your test scores on SAT, ACT, GRE, and GMAT.Read more

 City and Regional Planning Aides with little to no experience tend to make between $25370 and $35450 while the more experienced ones can earn over $60830 per year.

 One of the easiest ways to increase your salary as a City and Regional Planning Aide is to move to a higher paying state like DC.
 Right now, the highest paying states for City and Regional Planning Aides are DC, NJ, SC, MA and MD.